outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - change:
           - apply interface components to origin system & apply core functions to those components (perspective mapped to a driving problem system is a position)
           - changing interface component variables of the problem system can identify error types quickly
+            - structure:
+               - changing common structures of difference between similar components like instances of a type)
             - perspectives:
               - switching perspectives can identify problematic differences between solution metrics & actual values bc of the info obvious or focused on by another component
                 - just like another car may be able to see if a car has a flat tire before the user driving from a perspective of the car with the problem